Nizamuddin-like event near Mumbai was averted in March: Govt

 The department reconsidered granting permission to the Vasai event amid such a situation given that coming together of 50,000 people would have been detrimental to controlling the spread of the coronavirus, the release said.
 Accordingly, permission was denied for the (Vasai) programme on March 6.
 Plus, strict instructions were given to the organisers of the event against holding the programme.

 He said those who came in contact with the devotees concerned also have shown symptoms of COVID 19.
-The situation in Delhi could have been averted had the alertness as shown by the (Maharashtra) state home department was exhibited there (in the national capital), Deshmukh said.
+The situation in Delhi could have been averted had the alertness as shown by the (Maharashtra) state home department was exhibited there, Deshmukh said.

+Sources in the police department said the decision to cancel the permission was taken by Niket Kaushik, Inspector General of Police, Konkan Range along with Palghar superintendent of policeGaurav Singh on March 6.
+"Cases of COVID-19 had started growing in the country, there was fear that the infection would spread more through such events, so we took this decision," said Kaushik.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)